muratk3n/thirdwave/en/README.md

 Arent nationalist supposed to be more connected to the war of indep?

-The main enemy then was the British, but these losers nats now became poodles of UK intelligence, if reports are correct..
+The main enemy then was the British, but these loser nats now became poodles of UK intelligence, if reports are correct..
 Isn't that sad?

 ---